mmalenta/docker_tutorial/README.md

     Status: Downloaded newer image for hello-world:latest
     ```

-    tell us that Docker was not able to find this image on our machine and
+    tells us that Docker was not able to find this image on our machine and
     has to download it from the external repository (more about repositories
     in [Section 4.2](#42-distributing-containers)).
 If you have used this
     particular image in the past (when for example testing your Docker
     installation from [Section 0](#0-logistics)), you will not see any
     information about Docker trying to download the image.

-    Describe layers - there is a single layer pulled here.
-    Describe pull command - just download the image without running it.
+    You could also separate the `docker container run ...` command above into two instructions
+    ```docker
+    $ docker image pull hello-world
+    $ docker container run hello-world
+    ```
+    In this case we are very explicit and tell Docker to first download (pull) the
+    image from the external repository and then start the container based on
+    that image.
+If you already have the image on your host machine, you can
+    skip the `pull` command.
+In this case, including the `docker image pull`
+    command separately can be seen as a bit redundant as Docker takes care of any missing
+    images with `docker container run`.
+You can however just pull the image
+    and not run it at all, or pull it when you have access to the Internet and
+    later start the container when you are offline.

 * **The rest of the output**

     The rest of the output is the most interesting part.
 It is an
     innocent-looking list, but as items 3 and 4 from that list explain, that
     particular part of the output was generated INSIDE the container and only
-    then send to the terminal for us to see.
+    then sent back to the terminal for us to see.
 That means we have **successfully
     created and run our very first Docker container**.

 **<h3>There are a few things we can do after running this command</h3>**